todotoit/healthcheck/README.md

-# Healthcheck
+# HealthCheck

 Simple utility class to setup periodic http pings to an endpoint.
+Used to monitor an app status and report errors.

 ## Install